Staff Psychologist - Georgetown University's Counseling and Psychiatric Service

 Located in a historic neighborhood in the nation's capital, Georgetown offers rigorous academic programs, a global perspective, exciting ways to take advantage of Washington, D.C., and a commitment to social justice.
 Our community is a tight knit group of remarkable individuals interested in intellectual inquiry and making a difference in the world.

-Georgetown University has a full-time opening in its Counseling and Psychiatric Service for a licensed staff psychologist, licensed clinical social worker, or licensed professional counselor with a major focus on working with Black/African American and other underrepresented minority students at the Georgetown University Medical Center (GUMC) and on the Main Campus.
+Georgetown University has a full-time term position open in its Counseling and Psychiatric Service for a licensed Staff Psychologist, licensed clinical social worker, or licensed professional counselor to work primarily with Black/African American and other underrepresented minority students at the Georgetown University Medical Center (GUMC).
 We are looking for applicants who display an understanding of factors that can uplift black/African American and underrepresented minority students, who show competence in assisting students navigate high stress and competitive academic settings, and are able to promote student wellbeing.
 The work is challenging in a good way, and so we need someone who is dedicated, committed, and collaborative, and will work to enhance the lives of BIPOC students and others they may touch.

-Key responsibilities of this position center around fostering the success of marginalized students through the process of triage, assessment, short-term individual and group therapy, referrals where needed, programming, outreach and advocacy.
-Additionally, collaboration with Medical Center and Main Campus deans, faculty, staff, and potentially other students will be crucial in furthering the well-being of our students.
+Key responsibilities of this position center around fostering the success of marginalized students through assessment, short-term individual and group therapy, referrals where needed, programming, outreach and advocacy.
+Additionally, collaboration with Medical Center deans, faculty, staff, and potentially other students will be crucial in furthering the well-being of medical center students.
 Administratively, CAPS lies within the University's Division of Student Affairs, described below.

-This position was inspired by recommendations made by the Racial Justice Committee for Change (RJCC) at Georgetown University's School of Medicine.
-This is part of the University's ongoing commitment to equity and inclusion and centering the wellbeing needs of BIPOC students.
+This position was created in response to recommendations made by the Racial Justice Committee for Change (RJCC) at Georgetown University's School of Medicine.
+It is part of the school's ongoing commitment to equity and inclusion and centering the wellbeing needs of BIPOC students.
 Although this position may serve students of various backgrounds, we anticipate that a significant component of the work undertaken by this clinician will need to be informed by a deep and specific understanding of the unique lived experiences of Black/African-American and other underrepresented minority students, particularly in the context of a predominantly white institution.
 A critical component to success in this position will be a knowledge and awareness of the impact of racial trauma and stress, Black identity development, and multi-racial and intersecting identities.

 This position entails the following responsibilities: